Sankar (writer): Literary career

-After Noel Barwell's sudden death, Sankar, the professional version of his name adopted for the law courts, sought to honor Barwell.
+After Noel Barwell's sudden death, Sankar, the professional version of his name adopted for the law courts, sought to honour Barwell.
 "First, I wanted to build a statue.
 It was not possible.
 I then wanted to name a road.
 Even that was not feasible.
 And then I decided to write a book about him," according to Sankar.
 That impetus led to his first novel, about Barwell, that according to some critics is perhaps the most stimulating -- Kato Ajanare (So Much Unknown).

-Around the same time in 1962, Sankar conceived Chowringhee on a rainy day at the waterlogged crossing of Central Avenue and Dalhousie - a busy business district in the heart of Kolkata.
+Around the same time in 1962, Sankar conceived Chowringhee on a rainy day at the waterlogged crossing of Central Avenue and Dalhousie – a busy business district in the heart of Kolkata.
 The novel, set in the opulent hotel he called Shahjahan, was made into a cult movie in 1968.
 It is wrongly said that Sankar marketed his literary work to Bengali households with the marketing slogan A bagful of Sankar (Ek Bag Sankar) and collections of his books were sold in blue packets through this marketing effort.
-He has been rewarded with Sahitya Akademi Award on 18 March 2021 for his outstanding autobiographical work of Eka Eka Ekashi.
+He was rewarded with Sahitya Akademi Award on 18 March 2021 for his outstanding autobiographical work of Eka Eka Ekashi.

+Death

+Sankar died on 20 February 2026, at the age of 92.
+He had been hospitalised 15 days prior.